julsql/cassiopee/cassiopee_json/README.md

 autofill.py creates the JSON file with the relations thanks to the text files in txt.

-It also adds relations for windows and doors that are in common with 2 rooms with the file relation_3.txt
+>It also adds relations for windows and doors that are in common with 2 rooms

 The files created are in JSON: